arminosz/aphel/README.md

 To run Aphel, ensure you have Java installed.
 Clone this repository and use the interpreter:

-<sub>By default, the repository comes with a HelloWorld.aph file, try it!</sub>
 ```bash
 git clone https://github.com/arminosz/aphel.git
 cd aphel